Identified charged hadron production in Au+Au collisions at $\sqrt{s_\mathrm{NN}}$ = 54.4 GeV with the STAR detector: Results and discussion

-The chemical freeze-out condition refers to a point during the evolution of the heavy-ion collisions where the particle production process ceases.
-The kinetic freeze-out, also known as thermal freeze-out is the stage at which the system cools down to a point where the elastic interactions among the particles become negligible.
-The various freeze-out parameters can be extracted from the abundances of various particles and their transverse momentum distributions.
-The determination of chemical freeze-out parameters is beyond the scope of this paper due to the absence of sufficient data on the yield of strange hadron particles at the energy level under investigation.
+The chemical freezeout condition refers to a point during the evolution of the heavy-ion collisions where the particle production process ceases.
+The kinetic freezeout, also known as thermal freezeout is the stage at which the system cools down to a point where the elastic interactions among the particles become negligible.
+The various freezeout parameters can be extracted from the abundances of various particles and their transverse momentum distributions.
+The determination of chemical freezeout parameters is beyond the scope of this paper due to the absence of sufficient data on the yield of strange hadron particles at the energy level under investigation.
 However, it may be considered in future studies.